 Processing a sale is the main purpose of the Sale module in DEAR.
 Through the Sale module, you can create sale orders and link supplier invoices and stock received to the relevant sale order.
-Service sales are used for orders without stock items (i.e. orders of services or non-inventory items only).
+Service sales are used for orders without stock items (i.e. orders of services only).

 For sale orders that will be invoiced as multiple partial orders, see Advanced Sales.

 NOTE: Logs & Attributes and sale order actions are covered in Processing a Sale.

 - Set up Products (recommended).

 - Set sales permissions for users (required).

 Create a new sale by navigating to Sale → New → Service Sale.

 The sale screen is made up of two parts.
 At the top is the document header, which contains customer information and order functions (Undo, Void, Print, etc.).
 Below is the sale order screen, which has tabs for each stage of the sale process (Quote, Order, Invoice, Credit Note, etc.).
 There are no fulfilment tabs (Pick, Pack, Ship) on a service sale.

 Fill in the document header